Should you use a home equity loan to buy a house?

 A graphic explains the difference between a home equity loan and HELOC.

-Not to be confused with HELOC, home equity loans are lump sum amounts.
+Not to be confused with a HELOC, a home equity loan is a lump-sum amount.
 Both funding sources, however, are exclusively for current homeowners looking for a second home down payment optionHere are the main characteristics of this loan type:

 • Loan amount: Lenders may allow you to borrow a percentage of your home's appraised value minus the outstanding mortgage balance.